 Top 5 Most Powerful Empires In The World History

 When did the world’s first empire appear?

-"[A] territorially expansive and incorporative kind of state, involving relationships in which one state exercises control over other sociopolitical entities, and of imperialism as the process of creating and maintaining empires.
+Imperialism is the process of establishing and sustaining empires.
+It refers to a territorially expansive and incorporative kind of state that involves relationships in which one state exercises control over other sociopolitical entities."

+Top 5 Most Powerful Empires In The World History